 - Many students have entered concerto competitions in Huntsville, the Shoals area, Tuscaloosa and Montgomery.
-32 students have performed concerti with the Huntsville Symphony Orchestra at their Young Peoples Concerts and 7 have performed with Huntsville’s Youth Orchestras.
+Thirty-seven students have performed piano concerti with the Huntsville Symphony Orchestra at their Young Peoples Concerts and 7 have performed with Huntsville’s Youth Orchestras.

-- More than 40 former students have studied piano in college as their major or minor.
-Former students include many private piano teachers, several college teachers, several professional accompanists, many church musicians, as well as one female orchestra conductor!
+- More than 47 former students have studied piano in college as their major or minor.
+Former students include many private piano teachers, several college teachers, several professional accompanists, many church musicians, an opera star and a female orchestra conductor!

 - She has taught a Pedagogy Course for the Ars Nova School of the Arts, Huntsville in 1998, 2000, 2003, and 2005.

-- One student was selected to appear on the NPR Program, “From the Top” in 2006.
+- She has had a student who was a senior in High School selected to perform on the National Public Radio program, “From the Top” in 2006.

 Alabama Music Teachers Association (AMTA)

 Huntsville Symphony Orchestra Guild